Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Greenfields had median taxpayer income of $44,784 and average income of $63,152 in financial year 2022, according to latest postcode level ATO data aggregated by AreaSearch.
-This was below national averages, contrasting with Greater Perth's median income of $58,380 and average income of $78,020.
-Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes as of September 2025 would be approximately $51,143 (median) and $72,120 (average).
-According to 2021 Census figures, household, family and personal incomes in Greenfields all fell between the 3rd and 6th percentiles nationally.
-Income analysis revealed that the $400 - 799 bracket dominated with 31.8% of residents (3,471 people), contrasting with regional levels where the $1,500 - 2,999 bracket led at 32.0%.
-The concentration of 40.3% in sub-$800 weekly brackets highlighted economic challenges facing a significant portion of the community.
-Housing affordability pressures were severe, with only 79.9% of income remaining, ranking at the 4th percentile.
+The median taxpayer income in Greenfields SA2 was $44,784 and the average was $63,152 according to postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is lower than the national average of $58,380 (median) and $78,020 (average), which were reported for Greater Perth during the same period.
+By September 2025, with a 14.2% increase in wages as per the Wage Price Index, these figures would be approximately $51,143 (median) and $72,120 (average).
+According to the 2021 Census, incomes in Greenfields fall between the 3rd and 6th percentiles nationally.
+The income bracket of $400 - 799 dominated with 31.8% of residents, contrasting with regional levels where the $1,500 - 2,999 bracket led at 32.0%.
+This concentration highlights economic challenges faced by a significant portion of Greenfields' community.
+Housing affordability pressures were severe; only 79.9% of income remained after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income